Shopify/hydrogen-v1/.changeset/ninety-garlics-serve.md

 'create-hydrogen-app': minor
 ---

-The `routes` property in `hydrogen.config.js` file has been simplified.
+**Breaking change**: The `routes` property in `hydrogen.config.js` file has been simplified.
 It is now a string that represents the path to the routes from the project root:

 ```diff
 // hydrogen.config.js